PrincipiaCodeArts/algo-lab/README.md

 ## Tuning Algorithm and Code
 There are two main strategies for tunning code/algorithm:
 1. Reduce instruction count
 2. Reduce instruction time: identify time-expensive instructions and reduce their counts or their time.
+Most code/algorithm tuning focus on the instruction count deduction.
+Instruction time can be considerably reduced because of temporal locality and spatial locality principles.

 After making the experimentation, if you decide to tune the algorithm/code, there are some strategies below:
 - Algorithm tuning: